cilium/cilium/Documentation/intro.rst

 * :ref:`admin_guide` :  Details instructions for installing, configuring, and
   troubleshooting Cilium in different deployment modes.

-* :ref:`dev_guide` : Give background to those looking to develop and contribute modifications to the Cilium code or documentation.
+* :ref:`dev_guide` : Gives background to those looking to develop and contribute modifications to the Cilium code or documentation.

 Getting Help